vinta/awesome-python/README.md

 *Awesome game development libraries.*

 * [Cocos2d](http://cocos2d.org/) - cocos2d is a framework for building 2D games, demos, and other graphical/interactive applications.
 It is based on pyglet.
+* [Harfang3D](http://www.harfang3d.com) - Python framework for 3D, VR and game development.
+Manage and display complex 3D scenes, with physics, video, sound and music, access VR devices.
+All written in C++.
 * [Panda3D](https://www.panda3d.org/) - 3D game engine developed by Disney and maintained by Carnegie Mellon's Entertainment Technology Center.
 Written in C++, completely wrapped in Python.
 * [Pygame](http://www.pygame.org/news.html) - Pygame is a set of Python modules designed for writing games.
 * [PyOgre](http://www.ogre3d.org/tikiwiki/PyOgre) - Python bindings for the Ogre 3D render engine, can be used for games, simulations, anything 3D.